ARE YOU THE NEXT MISS ILLINOIS?

 AREAS OF COMPETITION:

 - Private Interview: Each contestant participates in an individual 10-minute press conference-style interview with our panel of judges.
-There are typically 5 judges on a panel.
-Contestants are questioned on their background as presented on their fact sheet, their educational and career goals, their opinions on current events and social issues, and their interests, hobbies and extracurricular activities.
+There are typically 5-7 judges on a panel.
+Contestants are questioned on their background, educational and career goals, opinions on current events and social issues, and their interests, hobbies and extracurricular activities as presented on the fact sheet they complete.

 - Talent: Contestants perform a 90 second routine of their own choosing.
 Some possible talents include all types of singing, dancing, gymnastics, instrumental music, dramatic or comedy monologues, baton twirling and ventriloquism.

-- Evening Gown: Each contestant appears on stage in an outfit of her own choosing, representative of what she would wear to a formal, black tie social event.
+- Evening Wear/Social Impact: Each contestant appears on stage in an outfit of her own choosing, representative of what she would wear to a formal, black tie social event.
 Pantsuits, cocktail dresses and evening gowns are all appropriate for this phase of the competition.
+Once she has finished presenting her evening wear, she will present a short statement (approximately 8-10 seconds) related to her social impact initiative of choice.

 WHAT WILL BE REQUIRED: